NewChromantics/Vrpm_WordpressContent/_pages/home.md

     <h2>VRPM</h2>
     VRPM creates immersive 3D marketing content for forward thinking property companies.
 All of our content is VR ready and can be used across multiple platforms.
 If it exists we capture, if it doesn’t we can build it.

     Immersive property marketing is the best way to improve engagement for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
-Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.
+Using a virtual tour for marketing can help people to fully experience a residential or commercial space without physically being there.

     &nbsp;
   - |